coolya/some-modelix-samples/README.md

   5. **Single-page application (SPA) Dashboard**

      The dashboard provides access to model knowledge through a browser.
-     As it is conforming to the openAPI specification, the dashboard is able to obtain the model content from both openAPI implementations.
+     As it is conforming to the OpenAPI specification, the dashboard is able to obtain the model content from both backen implementations.
      However, the dashboard is consequently limited by the chosen API implementation.

      For more details, also see the [`spa-dashboard-angular` README.md](spa-dashboard-angular/README.md) for details.